Oklahoma Geotechnical Engineering Package

 This package was designed specifically for Oklahoma geotechnical engineers looking to satisfy all of the Professional Development Hours (PDH) required by the Oklahoma State Board of Licensure for Professional Engineers and Land Surveyors.
 Currently, engineers must obtain 30 hours of continuing education in each two-year license period.
 PDH courses should be relevant to the practice of engineering and may include technical, management and ethics topics.

-Our Oklahoma Geotechnical Engineering package contains a course on state laws and rules and four technical courses that were selected for their ability to maintain, improve, or expand the skills and knowledge relevant to your area of practice.
+Our Oklahoma Geotechnical Engineering package contains a course on state laws and rules and five technical courses that were selected for their ability to maintain, improve, or expand the skills and knowledge relevant to your area of practice.

 SL-02-614 Oklahoma Rules and Regulations – 2 PDH